Nik4053/KSP-AGuS-Automatic-Guidance-System/README.md

 The AGuS is still in development, so errors, bugs, or missing features are to excpect.
 If you have understanding of orbital dynamics, or want to help improve the code performance, readability, design, etc. your support will be more than welcome.

 ## Installation
- 1. You need to install krpc into the ksp folder either manually or with ckan.
+ 1. You need to install krpc into the ksp gamedata folder either manually or with ckan.
+See the recommended versions [here](https://github.com/Nik4053/KSP-AGuS-Automatic-Guidance-System/wiki)
  2. Download and unzip the newest version of [AGuS](https://github.com/Nik4053/KSP-KRPC-AGuS-Automatic-Guidance-System/tree/master/user)
  3. Change the settings.ini inside the "settings" according to your needs.
 See the [wiki](https://github.com/Nik4053/KSP-KRPC-AGuS-Automatic-Guidance-System/wiki)
  4. Change and add missions inside the "settings/missions/" folder.
 See the [wiki](https://github.com/Nik4053/KSP-KRPC-AGuS-Automatic-Guidance-System/wiki)